Are you OK with cookies?

 Responses to our 13th Programme consultation criticised the current legislation as being complex, inconsistent and costly.

 Government asked us to review the enfranchisement process to make it easier, quicker and more cost effective, and to examine the options to reduce the price payable by leaseholders to enfranchise.
+Our full terms of reference are available here.

 Consultation